Jiwei99/IS450/README.md

 ## Description
 This project contains the code for the IS450 Text Mining & Language Processing project.

+## Dataset
+The IPL 2022 Twitter tweets dataset can be downloaded from `https://www.kaggle.com/datasets/kaushiksuresh147/ipl2020-tweets`

+## Additional Dependencies
+- The Stanford NER package is required to run the Stanford NER model for information extraction.
+The package can be downloaded from `https://nlp.stanford.edu/software/CRF-NER.shtml`.
+Once downloaded, place the package in the root directory of the project.
+Alternative, amend the `.env` file to reference the NER package.

 ## Project Structure

 ### Frontend Web Portal